 In Alabama, 3M, together with multiple co-defendants, is defending several state court cases brought by municipal water utilities.
 The plaintiffs in one of these cases (Shelby/Talladega Counties) are water utilities alleging that carpet manufacturers in Georgia improperly discharged PFAS into the surface water and groundwater, contaminating drinking water supplies of cities located downstream along the Coosa River in Alabama.
 The case has a trial date in February 2026.
 In the second action, 3M is defending a putative class action by the Utilities Board of Tuskegee on behalf of all drinking water utilities within Alabama whose finished drinking water has contained a detectable concentration level of PFOA, PFOS, GenX, or PFBS that exceed the June 2022 health advisory levels issued by the EPA.
 A trial date in the case has been set in June 2026.
-In the third case, the city of Albertville.
-Alabama filed suit for alleged contamination of the Tennessee River (upstream of 3M's Decatur facility) by a carpet manufacturer located upriver in Alabama.
+In the third case, the city of Albertville, Alabama filed suit for alleged contamination of the Tennessee River (upstream of 3M's Decatur facility) by a carpet manufacturer located upriver in Alabama.
 Defendants filed a joint motion to dismiss in May 2024, which is still pending.
 In the fourth case, the city of Mobile alleges that 3M and other defendants are responsible for PFAS contamination of the city's water supply resulting from PFAS released by a local landfill.
 In October 2024, the Court granted 3M's and several other defendants' motions to dismiss and in November 2024, 3M's co-defendants filed a motion asking the Court to certify the dismissal order as a final judgment.
-In the fifth case, the Town of Pine Hill, Alabama filed suit alleging that PFAS discharges from paper mills currently owned by International Paper have contaminated its water supply.
-3M removed the case to federal court, and moved to transfer the case to the AFFF MDL.
-Plaintiff has filed a motion to remand the case to state court and an opposition to transfer.
+In the fifth case, the City of Irondale, Alabama filed suit alleging PFAS contamination of its water supply due to industrial discharges from several users of PFAS in to transfer.
 In the sixth case, the City of Irondale, Alabama filed suit alleging PFAS contamination of its water supply due to industrial discharges from several users of PFAS in different industries, including alleged customers of 3M.
-3M removed the case to federal court and moved to transfer the case to the AFFF MDL.
-Plaintiff has filed a motion to remand the case to state court and an opposition to transfer.
+3M removed the case to federal court, and moved to transfer the case to federal court and an oppositi